jimkang/column-movement/README.md

     some value,other value,new value
     Great value,greater value,greatest value

-Change the filenames in `analyze.js` correspondingly.
 Optionally, edit out the anonymization if you don't want the values anonymized.

-Run `node analyze.js <optional seed used in anonymizing the values>`.
+Run `node analyze.js your-first.csv your-second.csv <optional seed used in anonymizing the values>`.

 You'll get output that looks like this: